Erin’s Recipe Rundown

 - Worcestershire sauce: Worcestershire sauce isn’t always gluten-free, so be sure to check the label!
 (Check out Is Worcestershire Sauce Gluten-Free? to learn more!)

-How to Make This Recipe
+How to Make Caramelized Onion Dip

-- Mix in the celery salt, Worcestershire sauce, lemon juice and a little more salt and pepper (I add at least ¼ teaspoon each).
+- Mix ingredients together.
+Combine softened cream cheese, sour cream, and mayonnaise in a medium bowl.
+(I usually use an electric mixer to do this, but you can also use a spoon if your cream cheese is very soft.)Add celery salt, Worcestershire sauce, lemon juice, and a little more salt and pepper (I add at least ¼ teaspoon each).

-Storage Instructions
+Storage/Make-Ahead/Freezing Instructions

-To store: Put leftover dip in an airtight container and store in the fridge for up to five days.
+To Store: Put leftover dip in an airtight container and store in the fridge for up to five days.

-To make ahead: This is a GREAT make-ahead appetizer.
+To Make Ahead: This is a GREAT make-ahead appetizer.
 The flavors get more intense and delicious over time!
 Feel free to make this dip a day in advance and store in the fridge until ready to enjoy.

 I prefer using butter to caramelize onions.
 It gives the onions a deeply caramelized flavor, since the butter browns slightly as it cooks.